Research interests

 Photocatalysis

 We study the discovery and development of promising semiconductor photocatalysts that absorb the solar spectrum and effectively avoid recombination of photoinduced charges.
-We focus on (i) obtaining high surface area materials and composites using synthesis approaches with scale-up capability, (ii) discovering novel multimetallic oxygen and hydrogen evolution reaction electrocatalysts to be coated on semiconductor absorbing layers; and (iii) understanding the kinetics of such interfaces to rationalize the improved activities.
+We focus on (i) obtaining high surface area materials and composites using synthesis approaches with scale-up capability, (ii) discovering novel multimetallic oxygen, hydrogen evolution reaction and carbon dioxide reduction electrocatalysts to be coated on semiconductor absorbing layers; and (iii) understanding the kinetics of such interfaces to rationalize the improved activities.
 We also put emphasis on the reactor design, to enable more efficient reactions in gas and liquid phase.

 Kumar S.; Regue, M,; Isaacs, M.A.; Freeman, E.; Eslava S.; All-Inorganic CsPbBr3 Nanocrystals: Gram-Scale Mechanochemical Synthesis and Selective Photocatalytic CO2 Reduction to MethaneACS Appl.
 Energy Mater.
 2020